 At What Age Can You Dream Feed?

-Most parents will start using a dream feed any time between 6-8 weeks old and 4 months old, once your baby no longer needs to eat every 3 hours at night.
+Most parents will start using a dream feed any time between 6-8 weeks old and 4 months old, once their baby no longer needs to eat every 3 hours at night.
 However, it’s not too late to try a dream feed even at 6 months old since many babies will increase their caloric needs around this time.

 Most parents will continue to offer a dream feed until they are confident their baby can go all night without eating AND sleep a total of 11-12 hours without eating.
 Therefore, there’s no reason you couldn’t try it at 8 months old if night weaning isn’t working.